RonaldRex/javascript-tutorial/README.md

 ## JavaScript Design Patterns

 ### Namespace object
-Using an object gives structure to your code and it only adds one variable to the global namespace.
+Using an object gives structure to your code and it only adds one variable to the global scope.
 This is helpful because it prevents duplicating variable names.
 Create an object literal and add all of your variables and functions as properties of that object.

 ```js
 var Book = Book || {};